 This course aims to address the question of ethics in real estate.
 This discussion-based course dives into the ethical problems REALTORS® face and whether or not ethics can be taught.

-How do I take the additional courses?
+How do I take the additional pre-licensing real estate courses?

 You should only take courses that are taught by accredited instructors and approved by the Iowa Real Estate Commission (IREC).
 Courses taught by unapproved or non-accredited instructors are not considered valid by the IREC.
 Your certificates of completion will not be considered valid during the license application process if they are not from a valid course provider.
 You’ll notice that many of the approved course providers who teach the 60-hour course will also teach the three additional 12-hour courses.